 CARING FOR THE CIRCUMCISION AT HOME

 It is normal to see a small amount of blood in the diaper and it is normal to see a small clot on the tip of the penis.
 It is not normal to see fresh blood dripping from the penis.
 If this happens, put some vaseline in the diaper and hold your baby firmly against you for 15 minutes.
 If the bleeding restarts after the pressure is released, you are advised to seek medical attention immediately.

-BATHING AND DIAPER CHANGES : Avoid baths for the first 3 days.
-Change your baby’s diaper as often as usual.
-Each diaper change, squeeze some water from a washcloth over the tip of the penis.
+Washing: For the first eight hours after the procedure, keep your baby in the diaper as much as possible, and do quick diaper changes to prevent bleeding (no water squeezed over tip).
+Once the eight hours have passed, at each diaper change you can squeeze some water from a washcloth over the tip of the penis.
 Wipe everywhere else with a washcloth or a baby wipe.
 Point the penis down and apply the diaper firmly (not loose and baggy).
 If stool (poop) gets on the tip of the penis, wipe it off gently with a cloth or a wipe.
-For the first six hours after the procedure, keep your baby in the diaper as much as possible, and do quick diaper changes to prevent bleeding.
-There is no need to air dry.
-Air drying slows healing.
+On the fourth day, you can stop the water washes (you can bathe and wipe normally).